requarks/wiki-docs/install/ubuntu.md

 ## Automatic HTTP to HTTPS Redirect

-By default, requests made to the HTTP port will not be redirect to HTTPS.
+By default, requests made to the HTTP port will not be redirected to HTTPS.
 You can enable this option using these instructions:

 1. Navigate to the **Administration Area** by clicking on your avatar at the top-right corner of the page.
 2. From the left navigation menu, click on **SSL**.